hniazi141356-RCNNG/RCNNG/README.md

-# RCNNG — Resonance of Closed Neural Network Geometry
+# RCNNG — Resonance of Closed Neural Network Geometries

 This repository contains the full Python codebase, simulation outputs, and conceptual figures associated with the RCNNG framework.